 - a.
 Scheduling of Family Law Case Management Conferences: An initial family law case management conference will be scheduled by the clerk within 180 days of the filing of a new petition for dissolution, legal separation, nullity, parentage, or custody and support.
-All new filings submitted pursuant to local rule 1.7 must include local form MFL-250 Notice of Family Law Case Management Conference with the case name and case number completed.
-The clerk will set a case management hearing date and return the form to the e-filer.
+All new filings submitted pursuant to local rule 1.7 must include local form MFL-250 Notice of Family Law Case Management Case management hearing date and return the form to the e-filer.
 For new filings submitted by any non-e-filing means, the clerk will prepare and deliver local form MFL-250 Notice of Family Law Case Management Conference to the filing party when the petition is filed. - b.
-Petitioner Must Serve Notice of Family Law Case Management Conference: A copy of the completed local form MFL-250 Notice of Family Law Case Management Conference must be served on the responding party, together with the summons and petition.
+Petitioner Must Serve Notice of Family Law Case Management Conference: A copy of the completed local form MFL-250 Notice of Family Law Case Management Conference must be served on the responding party with the summons and petition.
 Proof of service must be promptly filed with the court.
 The summons, petition, and notice of case management conference must be served within 60 days of the date the case was filed. - c.
 Family Law Case Status Reports: Each party must file and serve local form MFL-251 Family Law Case Status Report at least five (5) business days prior to the family law case management conference. - d.
 Appearance at Family Law Case Management Conference: Parties or their counsel must appear at the family law case management conference.
 The court will review the status of the case, discovery issues, settlement options, alternative dispute resolution, and unresolved issues and may make any orders which it deems necessary.